demjanp/arch14cz_backend/README.md

 You can create a new PostgreSQL database by entering the connection details (a blank database has to be already created on the server, for example using pgAdmin), choosing a new identifier and clicking `Create`.

 PostgreSQL Relational is a special format to preserve maximum compatibility of Deposit, which is a graph database, with relational databases.
 In this format relations are stored using join tables which can cause loading and saving to take longer.

+>Note that when using a PostgreSQL backend, you need to specify a local folder.
+In this folder a backup will be stored each time you save the database if the option `Backend` -> `Backup after every save` is enabled.

 ### Data Entry <a name="data_entry"></a>
 1. Before entering new data, ensure that the Arch14CZ schema is created in the current database via the command `Backend` -> `Create Schema`.